zeebe-io/zeebe-chaos/chaos-days/blog/2024-10-24-Camunda-Exporter-MVP/index.md

 ![log](exporter-opened.png)

-At some point the exporter can be opened and the loop stops.
+At some point, the exporter can be opened and the loop stops.

-I think generally it shouldn't be an ERROR but more an WARN (but these are details we can fix).
+I think generally it shouldn't be an ERROR but more a WARN (but these are details we can fix).
 Follow-up.

 ### Verify Operate Data